19hours/sg-statutes/Acts/Patents Act.md

 (a) the assignment of a patent or application for a patent, or a right in it;

-(b) the mortgage of a patent or application;
+(b) the mortgage of, or grant of any other security interest in, a patent or application;

+[Act 15 of 2012 wef 14/02/2014]

-(c) the grant or assignment of a licence or sub-licence, or mortgage of a licence or sub-licence, under a patent or application;
+(c) the grant or assignment of a licence or sub-licence, or mortgage of, or grant of any other security interest in, a licence or sub-licence, under a patent or application;

+[Act 15 of 2012 wef 14/02/2014]

 (d) the death of the proprietor or one of the proprietors of any such patent or application or any person having a right in or under a patent or application and the vesting by an assent of personal representatives of a patent, application or any such right; and